TomSimpsonNZ/Rust-Light-Vulkan-Engine/ReadMe.md

 ![new structure](./images/new_structure.png)

 - Overall, the way that extensions are handled in this implementation are slightly different so don't expect the exact same console output as the one shown in the video.

+# 4: Fixed Function Pipeline Stages ([link](https://www.youtube.com/watch?v=ecMcXW6MSYU&ab_channel=BrendanGalea))
+- Some pipeline builder functions were commented out as they were optional and required null pointers, something I'm not sure is implemented in rust.
+- Pipeline destructor function was already implemented in the previous commit